acsjani/devenv-js-aws-wrangler-contentful/README.md

 When the environment is active, you'll see:
 1. Set up all required tools
-2. Display version information for Node, Yarn, Wrangler, Zellij, and jq
+2. Display version information for Node, Yarn, Wrangler, Zellij, jq, and lazygit
 3. Install global npm packages automatically
 4. Configure your shell with Starship prompt

+## lazygit

+Run `lazygit` to launch an intuitive terminal UI for git operations.
+Perfect for staging, committing, branching, and resolving conflicts with keyboard-driven navigation.

 ## Zellij Layout